QuestioWo/Sigma17/README.md

 1. Finish code editor
 * √ - Implement proper Sigma16 `CodeMirror` highlighting
 * √ - Add breakpoints so that they work and persist
-* ( Possible )
-* x - Add auto complete/code snippet shortcuts - not sure about difficulty since using port of CodeMirror

 2. Finish code builder
 * √ - Implement parser - remove need for whitespace with commands reccognition